 Jan.
 10, 2019: Model Anok Yai’s whirlwind rise continues.
 The 21-year-old — who became an internet star in fall 2017 when a photographer snapped a picture of her at Howard University’s homecoming — is starring in Prada‘s spring ’19 advertising campaign.
-Yai was born in Egypt and raised in the U.S., but is of Sudanese descent and was the first Sudanese model to open a Prada fashion show, at the label’s fall ’18 runway presentation.
+Yai was born in Egypt and raised in the United States., but she is of Sudanese descent; she was the first Sudanese model to open a Prada fashion show, doing so at the label’s fall ’18 runway presentation.
 “Working with Prada at the start of my career is incredible,” said Yai.
-“They’re an iconic brand that have always had a really cool approach to fashion.
-In this campaign, I played a character ‘Belle’ and did a whole audition.
-It was interesting to not only channel the character in photograph but also through a bit of acting.”
+“They’re an iconic brand that has always had a really cool approach to fashion.
+In this campaign, I played the character Belle and did a whole audition.
+It was interesting to not only channel the character in photographs but also through a bit of acting.”
 Since signing with Next Models in 2017, she has also appeared in ads for Alexander Wang, Estée Lauder and Riccardo Tisci x NikeLab.

 Jan.
-7, 2019: Model-slash-actress Poppy Delevingne stars in Roger Vivier‘s spring ’19 catalog, in a series of decadent yet playful images dubbed “Paris, les Désirs & les Demoiselles.”
-The images are inspired by creative director Gherardo Felloni’s first collection for the luxury house, one that features a rich color palette that serves as “a powerful vehicle to project the joie-de-vivre and positivity” of the storied label.
-In the photos, Delevingne and friends luxuriate in her Right Bank apartment before transforming into glamorous evening attire for a night on the town, all the while clad in bejeweled pumps, boots and sandals.
-Their journey ends in the Place de la Concorde, where they trade their heels for embellished Viv’ Run sneakers.
+7, 2019: Model and actress Poppy Delevingne stars in Roger Vivier‘s spring ’19 catalog, in a series of decadent yet playful images dubbed “Paris, les Désirs & les Demoiselles.”
+The images are inspired by creative director Gherardo Felloni’s first collection for the luxury house, one that features a rich color palette that serves as “a powerful vehicle to project the joie de vivre and positivity” of the storied label.
+In the photos, Delevingne and friends luxuriate in her Right Bank apartment before transforming themselves with glamorous evening attire for a night on the town, all the while clad in bejeweled pumps, boots and sandals.
+Their journey ends at the Place de la Concorde, where they trade their heels for embellished Viv’ Run sneakers.

 Jan.
 4, 2019: For the release of Puma‘s new Muse Trailblazer silhouette, the latest style in its Muse Women’s sneaker range, the brand naturally turned to model and civil rights activist Cara Delevingne to serve as the face of the launch.
 Designed to be the embodiment of individuality, style and performance, the Muse Trailblazer boasts a running-inspired slip-on silhouette with a breathable textile upper, elastic cross straps for support and an ignite foam insole that’s designed to adapt to the female foot.
 The Muse Trailblazer is meant to empower women, which echoes the inspiring “be yourself” and “women supporting women” message of Puma’s 2018 #DoYou campaign starring Delevingne and other inspiring females.

 Jan.
 3, 2019: Coach has debuted spring ’19 ad campaign images featuring actor Michael B. Jordan.
 The “Black Panther” star in September was named the first global face of Coach’s menswear line.
-Shot by photographer Craig McDean in a desert landscape outside of Los Angeles, the campaign depicts backstage scenes of a faded carnival.
-Perched atop a dust-covered vintage car, Jordan models the brand’s classic cool-guy looks including a blue leather moto jacket and a patchwork leather bomber color-blocked shearling jacket.
-In announcing the brand’s partnership with Jordan last year, creative director Stuart Vevers described the 31-year-old actor as “cool and authentic,” adding that he “really embodies the Coach guy.”
+Shot by photographer Craig McDean in a desert landscape outside Los Angeles, the campaign depicts backstage scenes of a faded carnival.
+Perched atop a dust-covered vintage car, Jordan models the brand’s classic cool-guy looks including a blue leather moto jacket and a color-blocked shearling jacket.
+In announcing the brand’s partnership with Jordan last year, creative director Stuart Vevers described the 31-year-old actor as “cool and authentic” guy who “really embodies the Coach guy.”